TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.768 (2022-03-12) =
+* Tweak: support for settings overriding in payment computation - this mostly addresses an issue with the Publisher Bonus addon, see here for details https://postpaycounter.com/fixed-a-publisher-bonus-issue-with-complicated-settings-setups/.

 = 2.767 (2022-01-18) =
 * Tweak: support for settings priority tweaking (see https://postpaycounter.com/define-settings-priority/ ).